How to choose architectural glazing for cold climates

 Thermal Performance of Glazing in Cold Climates

 The glass of the installation with have a thermal performance denoted by a Ug value.
 The framing will have a thermal performance as well (a Uf value).
-These come together with the Psi value of the spacer bar to provide the Uw value, which is the overall thermal performance of the architectural glazing installation.
+These come together with the Psi value of the spacer bar to provide the Uw value, which is the overall thermal performance of the architectural glazing unit.

 Heated Glass for Cold Climates